Peoplecanfly1/Food-e-shop/README.md

 # Food-e-shop

+## Stack:
-VanillaJS + HTML/CSS.
+JS + HTML/CSS.

-This project has base functionality of internet shop:
+## Functionality:
-- Carousel of product.
+- Carousel of products with ability to add product to a basket.
+- Ribbon menu with selection product category.
+- Product spiciness filtering.
-- Adding products to basket.
+- Adding product to basket.
-- Sorting product according multiple parameters.
-- Remove products from basket.
+- Customization of product q-ty in a basket.
-- Make + send an order(sending POST data to dummy server).
+- Send an order to shop.

-Development approaches/methods:
+## Development approaches/features:
-- Single module structuring
-- Class based approach ( simple OOP)
+- Class based approach (simple OOP)
 - Encapsulation
+- Deversification code on several modules for future reuse. ( carousel, basket, ribbon etc...)
 - POST request + JSON ( immitiation connection with server)
-- Custom events to connect different module of app.
+- Listening custom events to connect different module of app.
+Sending product id from module to basket moodule.
+- Complex logic of multiple parameters selection, like spiciness + category + nuts etc.

 [DEMONSTRATION](https://peoplecanfly1.github.io/food-e-shop/)  - to open this project please use desctop/mobile Google Chrome.
 Transcompiller is not used